CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Efficient Data valuation

 \subsection{Preliminaries}

-Let $N = \{1,\dots,n\}$ denotes a labeled training set.
-The objective is to assign a scalar to each training data point based on its contribution to the model's performance.
-A utility function $U: 2^N \rightarrow R$, mapping from any subset $S$ of the training set (including the empty set) to the performance of the model trained on the subset (denoted as $U(S)$), is usually used for data valuation.
-In Data Shaply\citep{zou2019datashapley}, the accuracy of the model on a hold-out test set is used as $U(S)$.
+Let \( N = \{1,\dots,n\} \) denote a labeled training set.
+The objective is to assign a scalar value to each training data point based on its contribution to the model's performance.
+A utility function \( U: 2^N \rightarrow \mathbb{R} \) maps any subset \( S \) of the training set (including the empty set) to the performance of the model trained on that subset, denoted as \( U(S) \).
+In Data Shapley \citep{zou2019datashapley}, the model's accuracy on a hold-out test set is utilized as \( U(S) \).
+Besides, similar to Data Shapley, we do not impose any distributional assumptions on the data, and independence among the data points is not required.